 Founder and Principal

-Julie Torres Moskovitz, AIA, LEED AP, CPHT is founding principal.
-Her design firm Fabrica718 became Fete Nature Architecture, PLLC in 2015.
-What drives her design practice is to make the world a well-designed, collaborative, sustainable place for all.
+Julie Torres Moskovitz, AIA, LEED AP, CPHT is founding principal of Fete Nature Architecture, PLLC.
+What drives her design practice is to engage in the world pushing for collaboration, sustainablity, and thoughtful spaces for all.

 She received her Master of Architecture (2000) at University of Pennsylvania and a BA at University of Michigan in African Studies and French (1993).
 Her education has continued with on-going training in Passive House since 2010 including a certification training in Dublin, Ireland as a Passive House tradesman specializing in building envelope.